Headplate

 Headplate is a Swedish nu metal band from the city of Gothenburg.
 The band was formed in 1993, by drummer Niklas Österlund and guitarist Daniel (Schou) Granstedt.
-Almost all of their songs are free to download at their own website.
+Almost all of their songs are free to download on their website.

 In 1999 the band signed with Gain Productions / Gain Recordings, also from Gothenburg, Sweden.
-Headplate performed at several Scandinavian festivals during 2001 and 2002, for instance Hultsfredsfestivalen 2001 and Tuska Open Air Metal Festival in 2001.
-During these years they also did a couple of shows as the supported act for Hardcore Superstar, LOK and Machine Head.
-The band has released four studio albums: Bullsized (2000), Delicate (2002), Pieces (2003) and 12-12-12 (2012).
+Headplate performed at several Scandinavian festivals during 2001 and 2002, for instance, Hultsfredsfestivalen 2001 and Tuska Open Air Metal Festival in 2001.
+During these years they also did a couple of shows as the supported act for Hardcore Superstar, LOK, and Machine Head.
+The band has released four studio albums: Bullsized (2000), Delicate (2002), Pieces (2003) and 15/8 (2002).